chisNaN/my-private-repos/README.md

 >Send an email with nodeJS using a simple [FaaS](https://en.wikipedia.org/wiki/Function_as_a_service)

+## hasura-graphql

+> hacking graphql with hasura via docker and JavaScript

 ## chrome-form-saver

 >A browser extension (working also on firefox & opera) that will save any kind of form login credentials in a Google spreadsheet (it's a malware!)